mdancho84/mdancho84.github.io/_drafts/exploratory-dataxray-analysis.md

 2. **Correlation Funnel:** I then use this to get a quick understanding (yes - I am the creator of this package, but make no mistake it's probably the most powerful package for getting quick insights in your arsenal).
 [I cover how I use Correlation Funnel here.](https://www.business-science.io/code-tools/2019/08/07/correlationfunnel.html)
 3. **Explore:** If I want to further understand complex relationships, I'll use the explore package's shiny app to expose bivariate relationships and drill in.
 I explain [how to use explore here](https://www.business-science.io/code-tools/2022/09/23/explore-simplified-exploratory-data-analysis-eda-in-r.html).

-# With all these great EDA packages, why use dataxray?
+# With all these great EDA packages, why use `dataxray`?

-What I like about `dataxray` is it's emphasis on an **interactive exploration** of the exploratory summaries.
+What I like about `dataxray` is its emphasis on an **interactive exploration** of the exploratory summaries.

 ![](/assets/dataxray-1.gif)